sebastian-software/effective-rison/README.md

 Modern, TypeScript-first, ESM-only Rison: compact, URI-friendly encoding for JSON-like structures.

-Rison is a slight variation of JSON that looks vastly superior after URI encoding, ideal for compact state in URLs while still expressing the same data structures as JSON.
+Rison is a slight variation of JSON that looks vastly superior after URI encoding — great for storing compact state in URLs while expressing the same data structures as JSON.

-You can skip straight to some examples, or read on for more background.

 ## Quick Start